MonitorControl/MonitorControl/README.md

 7. You can set up custom keyboard shortcuts under the `Keyboard` in Preferences (the app uses Apple media keys by default).
 8. If you have any questions, go to [Discussions](https://github.com/MonitorControl/MonitorControl/discussions)!

+## Contributing to the project

+- You can help out [by contributiong to the project with your one-time donation or by being a regular Sponsor](https://opencollective.com/monitorcontrol)!
+- If you want, you can fork the code, make improvements and submit a pull request to improve the app.
+Accepting a PR is solely in the hands of the maintainer - before making fundamental changes expecting it to be accepted, please consult the maintainer of the project!

 ## Screenshots (Preferences)

 <div align="center">